webyoung/Android-Web-App-Example/README.md

 This is a ready to use Android Studio Project to compile a simple Webapp with some Controls at the bottom (Forward, Back, Home) You can just change the related URL inside the main.java file and compile it - after that you have a finished .apk file.
 With this project you can easy create your own websites Web-App.
 You just need to have Android Studio installed on your system, than you can open the project and change the requred data!

-## Requirements to Compile

-This software has been programmed with Android Studio, its recommended to use this Development.
-Environment to Modify Source and Compile.
-You can move the source folder into the Android Studio Window.

-## Modify Source Code

-Change the var "theURL" to your Websites URL you want to use.
-The var is in the File: "source\app\src\main\java\com\bugfish\webapp\MainActivity.java"

-If this is needed, change the Image of the App, by replacing the image files in:
-"source\app\src\main\res\"

-If needed, change to Gradle App-ID in the Gradle Files.
-If you make 2 webapps with the same AppID, one will be installed if you try to install them simultanously on devices.

 ## Documentations
 You can find the documentation in the docs folder.
 Just open the index.html file in your webbrowser.